DragonRidersUnite/book/src/introduction.md

 [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game) (DRGTK) is a cross-platform game engine for building 2D games.
 It lets you write games in Ruby, a wonderfully expressive and approachable language.
 It allows game developers to quickly iterate on their games and ship them to any modern platform.

+DRGTK is not a no-code engine.
+You'll write the code that your game runs.
+This may seem scary at first, but it's a lot of fun and really powerful.
+Making games is also a great way to learn how to code!
+Don't know Ruby?
+That's okay, this book will teach you what you need to know.

 ### But it isn't free!

 [on why that's a good thing and financial assistance and sustainability]